dong4j/self-star-list/README.md

 *   [2noise/ChatTTS](https://github.com/2noise/ChatTTS) - A generative speech model for daily dialogue.

-*   [1Panel-dev/MaxKB](https://github.com/1Panel-dev/MaxKB) - 💬 Ready-to-use & flexible RAG Chatbot, supporting mainstream large language models (LLMs) such as DeepSeek-R1, Llama 3.3, Qwen2, OpenAI and more.
+*   [1Panel-dev/MaxKB](https://github.com/1Panel-dev/MaxKB) - 💬 MaxKB is a ready-to-use RAG chatbot that features robust workflow and MCP tool-use capabilities.
+It supports a wide range of mainstream large language models (LLMs), including DeepSeek-R1, Llama 3.3, OpenAI, among others.

 *   [Asabeneh/30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) - 30 days of Python programming challenge is a step-by-step guide to learn the Python programming language in 30 days.
 This challenge may take more than100 days, follow your own pace.
 These videos may help too: https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw